 The benefits of the Reproducibility Report are threefold – proven experimental reproducibility for researchers, a collaborative full-fledged academic publication for the original authors and reproducibility reviewers, and a canonical reference point for the vetted experimental components.
-Further, by using the existing infrastructure of Mendeley Data and GitHub, and user-friendly tools ReproZip and Docker, Reproducibility Reports is a model that is easily adoptable by other scientific journals, making reproducibility a reality in computational experiments.
+Further, by using the existing infrastructure of Mendeley Data and GitHub, and user-friendly tools such as ReproZip and Docker, Reproducibility Reports constitute a model that is easily adoptable by other scientific journals, making reproducibility a reality in computational experiments.

-We hope that this new publication model will improve the reproducibility practice in computational sciences and help bring back the credibility and reliability of scientific research.
+We believe this new publication model will improve the degree of reproducibility in all computational sciences thus increasing the reliability and usefulness of scientific research.